-We show Assertion \ref{qroijoqrfqqewffqewf1}.
+\begin{lem} Assume that $F$ is s-finitary. \begin{enumerate} \item If $F_s$ is reduced, then so is $F$. \item If $F_{s}$ is $\mathbb{K}^{G}$-stable, then so is $F$. \item If $F_{s}$ is homotopy invariant, then so is $F$. \item \footnote{E.g., that $\cD$ is stable or pointed and compactly generated.} If $F_{s}$ is semiexact, then so is $F$. \item If $F_{s}$ sends exact sequences to fibre sequences, then so does $F$. \end{enumerate} \end{lem} \begin{proof} We {begin with} Assertion \ref{qroijoqrfqqewffqewf1}.
 For every $t$ in $[0,1]$ let $\ev_{t}:C([0,1])\to \C$ be the evaluation at $t$.
-If $ B$ is an invariant separable subalgebra of $C([0,1])\otimes A$, then the values $(\ev_{t}\otimes \id_{ A})(b)$ for all $b$ in $ B$ and $t$ in $[0,1]$ generate an invariant separable subalgebra $ A'$ of $ A$ such that $ B\subseteq C([0,1])\otimes A'$.
-Hence the invariant subalgebras of $C([0,1])\otimes A$ the form $C([0,1])\otimes A'$ with $ A'$ an invariant separable subalgebra of $ A$ is cofinal in all invariant separable subalgebras of $C([0,1])\otimes A$.
+If $ B$ is a $G$-invariant (we will also just say {\em invariant}) separable subalgebra of $C([0,1])\otimes A$, then the values $(\ev_{t}\otimes \id_{ A})(b)$ for all $b$ in $ B$ and $t$ in $[0,1]$ generate an invariant separable subalgebra $ A'$ of $ A$ such that $ B\subseteq C([0,1])\otimes A'$.
+Hence the invariant subalgebras of $C([0,1])\otimes A$ of the form $C([0,1])\otimes A'$ with $ A'$ an invariant separable subalgebra of $ A$ are cofinal in all invariant separable subalgebras of $C([0,1])\otimes A$.
 Since we assume that $F$ is s-finitary we have the chain of equivalences where the colimit runs over the poset of all invariant separable subalgebras $ A'$ of $ A$ and the middle equivalence is a consequence of the assumption on $F_{s}$.